Global Speaker Series

 Bring the world into your classroom

 Each year our best teachers—with years of international education experience—speak in classrooms across the United States to share their perspectives and insights with students ready to engage with critical and compelling global questions.
-We will start booking our 2022-23 virtual global speaker series that includes a range of talks focusing on topics such as climate change, advocacy through story, and learning service on October 1st.
+We are currently booking our 2023-24 virtual global speaker series.

 Our Speaker Series is committed to cross-cultural education.
 We view it as a tool for breaking down barriers, enhancing understanding between communities across the world, and bringing what we’ve learned abroad back home to share.